Railroad Throat Cancer

 Need Our Help?
 Contact Us Today!

 If you worked for the railroad, tell your doctor.
-Throat cancer can be treated.
-However, receiving a diagnosis in the early stages of the disease can greatly increase the odds of recovery.
-Making your healthcare provider aware of your workplace exposures can make the difference between being diagnosed with a nasty cough and being diagnosed with throat cancer.
-It’s also important that you closely monitor your health for any early warning signs of an illness.
+Throat cancer is treatable, and early diagnosis greatly imporves the chances of recovery.
+Additionally, making your healthcare provider aware of your workplace exposures can make the difference between being diagnosed with a nasty cough and being diagnosed with throat cancer.
+Finally, make sure you monitor your health closely and watch for any early warning signs of illness.

 Early warning signs of throat cancer include symptoms such as: